keivan-amini/Node2VecHiC/README.md

 ## Introduction
 In the realm of genomics, unraveling the intricacies of chromosome translocations holds paramount importance, particularly in the context of understanding genetic diseases, such as cancer.
 This repository introduces a simple and intuitive framework that combines graph theory and machine learning to detect translocation, given an Hi-C input data.

 This repository is not designed as a genomic data analysis library.
 Instead, it relies on the [Node2Vec](https://github.com/eliorc/node2vec) and [scikit-learn](https://scikit-learn.org/stable/) libraries, saving you time on the data engineering part.
-Think of it as a tool tailored for visualizing genomic translocations when you have both a metadata file and Hi-C data at your disposal.
+Think of it as a tool tailored for visualizing (possible) genomic translocations when you have both a metadata file and Hi-C data at your disposal.

 The repository is composed by different folders:
 * [data](https://github.com/keivan-amini/Node2Vec-Hi-C/tree/main/data) contains Hi-C data and Metadata file.